-The HACB will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the HACB office within 14 calendar 10 business days of the grievable event.
-Within 14 calendar 10 business days of receipt of the request the HACB will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing to the tenant.
+The HACB will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the HACB office within 10 business days of the grievable event.
+Within 10 business days of receipt of the request the HACB will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing to the tenant.

 The informal settlement may be conducted remotely as required by the PHA, or may be conducted remotely upon consideration of the request of the tenant.
-See 14-III.G for description of the PHA's definitions of remotely information on how and under what circumstances remote informal settlements may be conducted.
+See 14-III.G for information on how and under what circumstances remote informal settlements may be conducted.